Hiab Corporation: Demerger of Cargotec

 In April 2023, Cargotec announced that the company Board of Directors had decided to investigate and start a process to potentially separate the businesses areas Kalmar and Hiab into two standalone companies.
 In February 2024, Cargotec published a release stating that the company Board of Directors had approved a demerger plan concerning the separation of Kalmar into a new listed company.
 The demerger is subject to approval by the Annual General Meeting (AGM) of Cargotec, held on 30 May 2024.
 On 30 May 2024, Cargotec's Annual General Meeting resolved on the partial demerger of Cargotec Corporation in accordance with the demerger plan.
 On 30 June 2024, the completion of the partial demerger of Cargotec Corporation was registered in the Finnish Trade Register.
 On 14 November 2024, Cargotec announced that it will sell its MacGregor business to funds managed by Triton for an enterprise value of EUR 480 million.

 On 26 March 2025, Cargotc's Annual General Meeting approved that the company Articles of Association is amended so that the company's new name is Hiab Oyj and Hiab Corporation (in English).
 The change of the parent company name from Cargotec Corporation to Hiab Corporation was registered with the Finnish Trade Register on 31 March 2025.
 Hiab entered Nasdaq Helsinki on 1 April 2025.
 The completion of the divestment of former Cargotec's third business area MacGregor was announced on 31 July 2025.

 Ownership

-The major shareholders of the former Cargotec were Pekka Herlin's heirs Ilkka Herlin (Wipunen Varainhallinta Oy), Niklas Herlin's estate (Mariatorp Oy) and Ilona Herlin (since 31 August 2015 Pivosto Oy) each managing over 22% of votes.
+At the end of 2025, Hiab's largest shareholders were Wipunen varainhallinta oy (23.67 percent of total votes), Mariatorp Oy (22.87% of votes) and Pivosto Oy (22.21% of votes).
+Wipunen varainhallinta Oy is controlled by Ilkka Herlin, Mariatorp Oy by Heikki Herlin and Pivosto Oy by Ilona Herlin.